fossterer/fossterer.github.io/Technical/why-does-it-take-3-days-to-develop-an-api-endpoint.md

 ## Time spent writing tests

 I get it.
 Writing tests is unrewarding.
 Let's say 97%[1] of the tests we write simply pass and only 3% fail.
-These 3% ifn caught early save us from new efforts in the future to hunt the cause, understand the original intent and fix.
+These 3% if caught early save us from new efforts in the future to hunt the cause, understand the original intent and fix.

 Humans are fallible.
 There's a reason these many years of software engineering practice resulted in us writing tests.
 So we need tests.